taosdata/TDengine/docs/en/12-taos-sql/26-udf.md

   ```sql
   CREATE AGGREGATE FUNCTION l2norm AS "/home/taos/udf_example/libl2norm.so" OUTPUTTYPE DOUBLE bufsize 8;
   ```
-For more information about user-defined functions, see [User-Defined Functions](../../develop/udf).

 ## Manage UDF

 - The following statement deleted the specified user-defined function.